Koomball/BDFD-Variables-With-Json/README.md

 $jsonSetString[bananas;0] // Add Bananas
 $setVar[items;$jsonStringify;$authorID] // Save new item
 $endif
-// if adding another version add below the last one for example if i was to make a v0.2 i would place it in this line.
+$c[if adding another version add below the last one for example if i was to make a v0.2 i would place it in this line.]
 $setVar[versions;$var[version];$authorID]]
-// UPDATER END
+$c[UPDATER END]
 $title[Update Successfull]
 $else
 $title[you havent started yet use /start]